aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLSM to RTF via Python or Online App" h2="XLSM to RTF conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSM to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and RTF files.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers automate the conversion process of XLSM to RTF files.
+The process involves two steps.
+The first step is to use the "Aspose.Cells for Python via .NET" API to convert the XLSM file into HTML.
+This API provides a wide range of features that can be used to customize the output HTML file.
+It also supports various features such as formatting, data validation, and conditional formatting.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The second step is to use the "Aspose.Words for Python via .NET" API to save the created HTML file into the desired Microsoft Word format.
+This API provides a wide range of features that can be used to customize the output RTF file.
+It also supports various features such as formatting, document protection, and document merging.
+Overall, "Aspose.Total for Python via .NET" API is a great tool for Python developers who are looking to add a XLSM to RTF conversion feature within their application.
+It provides a comprehensive package of various APIs that can help automate the conversion process.
+It also supports various features such as formatting, data validation, and document protection.

 {{% /blocks/products/pf/feature-page-summary %}}